 Their instant bonding is facilitated by their shared experiences and their “peculiar identity,” Whitelegg explains — few people understand their job and the airline industry deliberately misportays it — and also by a culture of confession.
 The galley has its own rules to which new flight attendants are socialized.
 So, even though the workers are always new, the workplace is predictable.
 Whitlegg describes how galley conversations during downtime tend to be extremely, sometimes excruciatingly personal.
 “The things you hear,” laughs Clare, a flight attendant for Continental, “I could write a book.
 The things you hear at 30,000 feet.”
 It’s the odd combination of a habit of bonding and the anonymity of strangers.

-So, if you have the pleasure of taking a flight, spend a few minutes watching the surprising coordination of strangers who seem like old friends, and take a moment to appreciate the amazing way these workers have adapted to their very peculiar position.Lisa Wade is a professor of sociology at Occidental College.
+So, if you have the pleasure of taking a flight, spend a few minutes watching the surprising coordination of strangers who seem like old friends, and take a moment to appreciate the amazing way these workers have adapted to their very peculiar position.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.